Probing for the Usage of Grammatical Number: Discussion

 \subsection{Information Extractability and Usage}

-Following the maxim that correlation is not causation, carefully designed analyses should be performed to give strong evidence for a property being encoded in a model's representations.
-We have shown that using diagnostic probes uncover encodings that might not necessarily be useful to the model's predictions.
-Indeed, we show that BERT decodes grammatical number from orthogonal subspaces for nouns and verbs---even though simple linear classifiers can separate a population of mixed vectors.
-This in turn raises the question of whether complexity alone, a feature much discussed in the literature \citep{pimentel-etal-2020-pareto, voita-titov-2020-information}, is enough to evaluate probes, as finding a simple encoding is not enough evidence that the encoding is actually useful to the model.\looseness=-1
+\karim{Correlation is not causation} In this paper, we have shown that even for a simple property, information encoding can hide subtleties which only surface after carrying a fine-grained analysis.
+Using diagnostic classifiers alone, for instance, can be misleading, as it might not necessarily reflect the model's behavior.
+Our fine-grained analysis shows the directions from which BERT decodes grammatical number are orthogonal for nouns and verbs---even though traditional probing classifiers can linearly separate a population of mixed vectors.
+This in turn raises the question of whether complexity alone, a feature much discussed in the literature \citep{pimentel-etal-2020-pareto, hewitt-liang-2019-designing}, is enough to evaluate probes, and whether a simple probe is enough to assert how a certain property is used by a given model.\looseness=-1